Oil plunges 25%, hit by erupting Saudi-Russia oil price war

 Russia, one of the world’s top producers alongside Saudi Arabia and the United States, also said it could lift output and that it could cope with low oil prices for six to 10 years.

 OPEC, Russia and other producers had cooperated for three years to restrain supply in a group known as OPEC+.
-Other countries in that group are likely to raise supply and cut prices to compete, adding to a market already awash with crude.
+Other countries in that group are likely to raise supply and cut prices to compete, adding supply to a market already awash with crude.

 “The prognosis for the oil market is even more dire than in November 2014, when such a price war last started, as it comes to a head with the signiﬁcant collapse in oil demand due to the coronavirus,” Goldman Sachs said.